T-Norms Driven Loss Functions for Machine Learning: Experimental Results

-DLF allows the users to specify the weights of formulas, which are treated as hyperparameters.
-Since we use at most $2$ constraints per predicate, the $\beta$ weight of the constraint expressing the fitting of the supervisions (Equation~\ref{eq:supervision}) is set to a fixed value equal to 1, while the weight of the manifold regularization rule expressed by Equation~\ref{eq:manifold} is cross-validated from the grid of values $\{0.1, 0.01, 0.006, 0.003, 0.001,0.0001\}$.
+\ar{DFL} allows the user to specify the weights of \ar{the} formulas, which are treated as hyperparameters. \ar{Since we use two formulas per predicate}, the weight of the formula expressing the fitting of the supervisions (Equation~\ref{eq:supervision}) is set to a fixed value equal to 1, while the weight of the manifold regularization rule (Equation~\ref{eq:manifold}) is cross-validated from the grid of values $\{0.1, 0.01, 0.006, 0.003, 0.001,0.0001\}$.